dwhieb/grokking-algorithms/08-greedy-algorithms/exercises.md

 5. Dijkstra's Algorithm

   > Dijkstra's Algorithm is a greedy algorithm, because at each step it checks the shortest/cheapest node first.

+6. A postman needs to deliver to 20 homes.
+He needs to find the shortest route that goes to all 20 homes.
+Is this an NP-complete problem?

+  > Yes, this is an NP-complete problem because it involves finding the shortest path between several points, rather than just two.

+7. Finding the largest clique in a set of people (a clique is a set of people who all know each other).
+Is this an NP-complete problem?

+  > Yes, this is an NP-complete problem because it is a type of set-covering problem.

+8. You’re making a map of the USA, and you need to color adjacent states with different colors.
+You have to find the minimum number of colors you need so that no two adjacent states are the same color.
+Is this an NP-complete problem?

+  > Yes, this is an NP-complete problem, because it requires calculating every possible combination of states and colors.